manabshy/wesley-storybook/README.md

 - `npm run supply:wpisa`
 - `npm run supply:find-my-fc`

+There is also a PowerShell script for each app ( `RunSupplyWPISA.ps1`, `RunSupplyFindMyFC.ps1`) that runs the previous command and copies the generated `.css` and `.js` files to the correct location in `inetpub` for local dev and `Sitecore Platform` folder.

 ## Build style.css only

 `npm run supply:style`

 `style.css` should be locate here `C:\VSTS\Digital Programme\Wesleyan-Frontend\dist\apps\style`

+There is also a PowerShell script `RunSupplyStyle.ps1` that runs the previous command and copies the generated styles to the correct location in `inetpub` for local dev and `Sitecore Platform` folder.

 # Test